NECTOW LAB TEAM

 Ji Ku, Undergraduate Student, 2021 – 2022

-Next position: Engineer, Samsung Electronics
+Next position: Engineer at Samsung Electronics

 Varun Bhave, Undergraduate and Research Technician, 2016 – 2021